The HobbitHouse Ilustrated Glossary of Woodworking terms

 diamond --- (2) A shape like a parallelogram but stood up on one corner.

-diamond matching --- A veneer matching technique where four sheets of veneer with a fairly straight grain pattern are arranged so that the grains of the sheets, taken together, form a diamond pattern (also can be seen as a parallelogram tipped up onto one corner).
+diamond matching --- A form of veneer matching where four sheets of veneer with a fairly straight grain pattern are arranged so that the grains of the sheets, taken together, form a diamond pattern (also can be seen as a parallelogram tipped up onto one corner).
 Because diamond matching is, in practical terms, a pair of book matches, it suffers from the same loose side / tight side matching problem that is described with book matching.
 When the sheets in diamond match are turned ninety degrees so that they all point away from the center of the four sheets, the result is technically called reverse diamond matching.
-Compare/contrast to reverse diamond matching, and see also quarter matching.
+Compare/contrast to other forms of veneer matching.
 Examples:

 diamond point chisel --- synonymous with spear point chisel